 The network check happens before anything else.
 I put this in after getting too many bug reports that turned out to be "user was on a plane."

 Notice I'm using viewModelScope.launch.
-This scope is tied to the ViewModel's lifecycle - when the ViewModel is cleared, any running coroutines get cancelled automatically.
+This scope is tied to the ViewModel's lifecycle — when the ViewModel is cleared, any running coroutines get cancelled automatically.
 No memory leaks.
+If you're new to how coroutines work under the hood, the Kotlin coroutines guide covers the full mental model from callbacks to structured concurrency.

 The UseCase